Jagadish Chandra Bose

 Bose traveled frequently to Europe and the United States on various scientific missions and gave lectures on electromagnetic waves, the effects of electromagnetic waves on living and nonliving matter, and plant physiology.
 On a personal level, Bose believed in the free exchange of scientific knowledge and strongly believed that knowledge grows by sharing it with fellow scientists.
 Bose died on 23 November 1937 at the age of 78.

-Dr Bose's experimental work on mm band microwave radio is commemorated as an IEEE Milestone.
+Dr Bose's experimental work on millimeter-band microwave radio is commemorated as an IEEE Milestone.